csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ```cpp
    q.memcpy(x.data(), x_dev, sizeof(int) * N).wait();
 ```
-Now the destination is the host pointer (first argument), while the source argument is the device pointer.
+Now the destination is the host pointer (first argument), while the source (second argument) is the device pointer.
-Again the `.wait()` method is needed to pause the prorgam execution.
+Again the `.wait()` method is needed to pause the program execution.
 This way it is guaranteed that the next step is not executed before all data from device is transfered.

+##  IV
+## Task V (Optional) USM with
+The `malloc_device()`  function allocates memory on the devices which is pinned to the device.
+There can be no migration to host and furthermore the host can not access in anyway this data.
+In order to simplify the progrgammer's life SYCL provides also mechanims allocate memory which can be migrated between host and device as needed.
+When a block of code running on the host is encoutered the memory is migrated automatically to the host, while if a kernel is executed the data will be on the device.
+Between two subsequent kernels the data stays on the device.